owlbarn/owl/README.md

 Just pull the image and dig into code saved in `/root/owl`, then have fun!

-**Student Project:** If you happen to be a student in the [Computer Lab](http://www.cl.cam.ac.uk/) and want to do some challenging development and design, here are some [Part II Projects](http://www.cl.cam.ac.uk/research/srg/netos/stud-projs/studproj-17/#owl0).
-If you are interested in more researchy topics, I also offer Part III Projects and please contact me directly via [Email](mailto:liang.wang@cl.cam.ac.uk).
+**Student Projects:** If you happen to be a student in the [Computer Lab](http://www.cl.cam.ac.uk/) and want to do some challenging development and design, here are some [Part II Project suggestions](http://www.cl.cam.ac.uk/research/srg/netos/stud-projs/studproj-17/#owl0).
+If you are interested in more researchy topics, I also offer Part III Projects -- please contact me directly via [Email](mailto:liang.wang@cl.cam.ac.uk).

 **Acknowledgement: Funded in part by EPSRC project - Contrive (EP/N028422/1).** Please refer to the [full acknowledgement](https://github.com/owlbarn/owl/blob/master/ACKNOWLEDGEMENT.md) for more details.

-**Agreement:** The contribution must comply with [Developer's Certificate of Origin](https://developercertificate.org/), which means you need to sign off your commits.
+**Contribution Agreement:** Contributions must comply with the [Developer's Certificate of Origin](https://developercertificate.org/), which means you need to sign off your commits.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.